rpcorr/mega-menu-php-version/README.md

 - contains http
 - contains .pdf

-C. availableFor: an array containing string values of either ["basic", "premium", "admin"] that determines who has access to view the link.
-If a link doesn't have the availableFor property, then it is the default value of admin.
-Access level works from top down: Admin -> Premium -> Basic

-D. subMenuType: Along with the subMenuItems property, this property goes hand-in-hand with adding a sub-menu under a link.
+E. subMenuType: Along with the subMenuItems property, this property goes hand-in-hand with adding a sub-menu under a link.

-subMenuItems: an array of links or photos

-Note: Currently, the program can accept three levels of menus.

-- Top Level
-  - Second Level
-    - Third Level

 subMenuType can have one of three values: "regularLinks", "photoLinks", "categorizedLinks"

+F. subMenuItems: array of links or photos

-D-1: regularLinks have name and link properties.
-Name is the link text, and the link is the destination value, e.g. [\<a href="[link]"\>\[name\]\</a\>]
+F-1: regularLinks have name and link properties.
+Name is the link text, and the link is the destination value, e.g. [\<a href="[page_link]"\>\[page_title\]\</a\>]

-D-2: photoLinks have name, link, and imgSrc properties. imgSrc is the name of the jpg file.
-There is no need to add the photo extension or the file path.
-Images are under assets/images/
+F-2: photoLinks have name, link, and imgSrc properties. imgSrc is the name and extension of the image file, without the domain, is required for the images to display.
+E.g. assets/imgs/p2.jpg

 There are a maximum of four photos to a row.

-D-3: categorizedLinks have two parts: the heading and the links that fall under the heading.
+F-3: categorizedLinks have two parts: the heading and the links that fall under the heading.
 The heading has three properties:

 - contentType
-- titleId
+- section_id
 - title

-The content type determines whether a link or a photo should appear.
-The titleId is a code that allows screenreaders to reference the title (heading) as it announces the links under the heading.
+The content type determines whether a link or a image should appear.
+The section_id is a code that allows screenreaders to reference the title (heading) as it announces the links under the heading.
 If contentType is a link, the content below is regular text links with name and link properties.
 If contentType is a photo, then an image will appear.
 There are two properties:

 - imgSrc
 - alt

-To set the photo file name, use the imgSrc property without the directory or the photo's extension.
-The photo SHOULD BE A JPG.
+To set the photo file name, use the imgSrc property, where imgSrc is the name and extension of image file, without the domain, is required for the images to display.
+E.g. assets/imgs/p2.jpg

 The alt property is a short description of the photo to help screen readers describe the photo to blind and low-vision users.

 **NOTE:** the photos are not links

+**Note:** Currently, the program can accept three levels of menus.

+- Top Level
+  - Second Level
+    - Third Level

 ### Accessing the Menus Items